You can send this tutorial to the staff of partner organizations.

 After you've finished drafting your email, click to Send.
 Your email will need to be approved by org admins before being sent to your supporters.

 You may also have the option to Export supporters from your admin tools.
 After clicking the Export link, a CSV of petition signers and event attendees will be generated and will begin downloading.
 This export will include anyone who signed one of your petitions or RSVPed to one of your events and was either automatically added to your mailing list or chose to opt in.
 You can then upload the CSV into the mailer or CRM of your choice.

 When a user – whether an org/partner admin or a site visitor – clicks the New Campaign button on the partner hub page, they'll be brought to the create a petition page.
 However, unlike the create a petition page that's linked to from the buttons on the homepage or in the header, this page is specific to your partnership.
 In addition to a custom URL, this page will also include your partnership's name and the description included on the hub page.

 Once the campaign is created, it will be associated with the partnership.
-It will not appear on your hub page until it has been moderated to good or above, and it can be removed from the partnership by org admins, if necessary.
+It will not appear on your hub page until it has been moderated to good or above by an organization administrator, and it can be removed from the partnership by org admins, if necessary.
 Alternatively, if a campaign is created using the normal petition creation page, instead of your partnership's petition creation page, org admins can move the petition into your partnership at any time.